MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### Is Share to Teams available in Business Central on premises?

-No. Similar to the [prod_short.md](includes/prod_short.md)] app for Teams, this feature is only available for the web client in [prod_short.md](includes/prod_short.md)] online.
-There are no plans to support [prod_short.md](includes/prod_short.md)] deployment types&mdash;like on-premises, hybrid cloud, or private cloud&mdash;that Microsoft doesn’t host or manage directly.
+No. Similar to the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams, this feature is only available for the web client in [!INCLUDE [prod_short.md](includes/prod_short.md)] online.
+There are no plans to support [!INCLUDE [prod_short.md](includes/prod_short.md)] deployment types&mdash;like on-premises, hybrid cloud, or private cloud&mdash;that Microsoft doesn’t host or manage directly.

 ### Does Share to Teams grant permissions to recipients?

 No. When you share with a person, group, or channel, permissions are unaffected.
 Users who already have permission to view the page and data targeted by the link can do so.
-Users who don't have permission to view that page and data, or don't have a [prod_short.md](includes/prod_short.md)] license, are shown an error message.
+Users who don't have permission to view that page and data, or don't have a [!INCLUDE [prod_short.md](includes/prod_short.md)] license, are shown an error message.

 ### Must I have the Teams desktop app installed to use Share to Teams?